CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 **Business**

-After the initial installation and a test operation phase, normal operation is started.
+After initial installation and a test operation phase, normal operation is started.
 From a security point of view, the following aspects should be considered:

 * Client-server networks are changing very often.
 It must be ensured with every change that the security is not affected even after the change.
 The aspects to be considered in detail are contained in the modules for the respective server operating systems.
 It should be remembered that the withdrawal of authorizations as well as the deletion of unneeded databases are regulated in such a way that obsolete structures do not create any security gaps.
 An essential help here is an efficient, comprehensive system administration, which can always rely on up-to-date information about the state of the system and its legal structures (see SYS.1.1.M3 Restrictive Rights Assignment and SYS.1.1.M21 Operating Documentation).
 * One means of maintaining the security of a server is to monitor the system or its individual components.
 The relevant recommendations can be found in SYS.1.1.M10 logging and SYS.1.1.M23 system monitoring.
 In particular, privacy aspects also play a role.
 The frequent vulnerabilities of most client-server systems and the plethora of attacks that address these vulnerabilities require administrators to be constantly aware of the security status of the systems and new threats, and to take timely countermeasures (see SYS .1.1.M7 updates and patches for operating system and applications).